Are you looking to master the art of backpacking in Thailand? Then you’ve come to the right place (digital high-five).

-Based in WW II, this book covers POWs forced to help the Japanese get to Burma by building a bridge.
+Based on WW II, this book covers POWs forced to help the Japanese get to Burma by building a bridge.

 While bridge building might not sound like an entertaining premise for a book, trust me, it’s great.
 The book takes place in the Kanchanaburi region, which is a popular tourist destination in Thailand.

-A fantastic story about a sercert island community on an island in Thailand.
-That’s until they shakey truce with the island drug dealers crumble.
+A fantastic story about a secret hidden community on an island in Thailand.
+That’s until the shaky truce with the drug dealers crumbles.
 The book’s great!

 The movie, which stars Leonardo DiCaprio, is also fantastic and showcases some of Thailand’s most beautiful places in the world to visit.